Wakatakakage Atsushi: Return to

 During the 2025 May tournament, Wakatakakage stood out as one of the leaders of the competition, recording seven victories and one defeat during the first half of the tournament, sharing the lead group after undefeated ōzeki Ōnosato with Aonishiki and Hakuōhō.
 Although he fell behind in the race for the title, Wakatakakage matched his personal best with a total of twelve victories, renewing hopes of promotion to ōzeki.
 For his performance, he also won his sixth Technique prize.
 At the July 2025 tournament Wakatakakage won ten times, putting him in a position for potential promotion to sumo's second-highest rank of ōzeki if he can win 11 or more matches in September.
 Before the tournament, his chances of promotion were commented on by Takadagawa (former sekiwake Akinoshima), head of the Judging Department, who announced that his sumo level should be sufficient for promotion to the rank of ōzeki if he managed to achieve a simple double-digit score (ten wins), rather than clinging to the criterion of 33 wins in the last three tournaments.

 The run for the ōzeki title was considered compromised when Wakatakakage suffered a fourth defeat against Kirishima on Day 9.
 Although benefiting from the presence of Kotozakura alone in the ōzeki rank, which would allow him to be promoted with only ten wins, it was noted that his chances had become slim as he had yet to face either of the two yokozuna.
-From Day 11, the day he suffered his sixth defeat at the hands of Kotoshōhō, his chances of promotion were definitively considered nil.
-On Day 14, he suffered his eighth defeat, announcing his demotion for the November tournament.
+After suffering a sixth defeat to Kotoshōhō on Day 11, his promotion chances were ended.
+On Day 14, he suffered his eighth defeat, ensuring his demotion from for the November tournament.
+On the opening day of the March 2026 tournament, Wakatakakage, then ranked at Maegashira 1, defeated Yokozuna Ōnosato by for his first career kinboshi.
+In his Day 13 match against Abi, Wakatakakage appeared to aggravate the right-elbow injury that he suffered prior to the tournament.
+Despite this, Wakatakakage won the match to secure his and return to the ranks in the next tournament.
+He withdrew on Day 14, giving Daieishō a default victory.